Rights of Employees

 Fraud and Misrepresentation

-Unfortunately, some businesses lie to convince employees to accept job offers with them.
-For example, they might promise you a particular salary, job title and level of support, or they might provide misinformation about the company’s profits and stability.
-Based on these misrepresentations, employees often give up secure jobs, sell their homes, uproot their families, move great distances or otherwise alter their lifestyles to accept a job, only to learn the employer’s promises and representations were false.
+Unfortunately, fraud can be difficult to prove but is not uncommon.
+For example, an employer might promise you a particular salary, job title and level of support, or might provide you misinformation about the company’s profits and stability.
+Based on these types of misrepresentations, employees might give up secure jobs, sell their homes, uproot their families, move great distances or otherwise alter their lifestyles to accept a job, only to learn that the employer’s promises and representations were false.

 This conduct can be very damaging to the lives and careers of its victims and their families.
-Fortunately, under New Jersey law this type of misconduct can be legally actionable.
-If you were a victim of employment fraud in New Jersey, we can help.
-Please contact us online, or call us at (201) 487-2700 to schedule an appointment with one of our experienced employment lawyers.
+Fortunately, under New Jersey law, this type of misconduct can be legally actionable.

-Not every unfulfilled promise by a prospective employer is legally actionable fraud.
+Not every false statement or unfulfilled promise by a prospective employer is legally actionable fraud.
 Rather, the false statement has to have been material, meaning you would not have accepted the job without it.
 In addition, the person making the misrepresentation has to have known or believed it was false.
-Generally, an honest mistake or an overly optimistic opinion is not actionable as fraud.
+Generally, an honest mistake, an overly optimistic forecast or opinion, or some degree of puffery would not be legally actionable as fraud.

-Further, you have to have reasonably relied on the promise in a way that harmed you, such as by quitting another job or selling your home to relocate.
+Further, to establish this legal claim you have to have reasonably relied on the promise in a way that harmed you, such as by quitting another job or selling your home to relocate.
 The more drastically you changed your life based on the misrepresentation, the stronger your fraud claim is likely to be.
-Severe cases often involve employees who relocate great distances — sometimes traveling across the country or immigrating to United States from overseas — for a job that turns out to be far worse than what they expected, or even does not even exist at all.
+Severe cases often involve employees who relocate great distances — sometimes traveling across the country or immigrating to the United States from overseas — for a job that turns out to be far worse than what they expected or does not even exist.Related Claim: Breach of Contract